Adamhunter108/ongaku-v2/README.md

 # Ongaku :notes:

 ###### About:
-Ongaku is a web app, built with React and deployed with Netlify, that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+Ongaku (the Japanese word for music) is a web app, built with React and deployed with Netlify, that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
 This was built as a capstone project for Codecademy's Full Stack Engineer course.

 ###### View project live:
 [https://ongaku-v2.netlify.app](https://ongaku-v2.netlify.app)